mchrh/quantitative_risk_analysis/readme.md

    ```bash
    uv run jupyter notebook
    ```
-3. Run the code in the notebook.
+3. Run the code in the notebook (the analysis is also visible simply by opening the notebook on Github directly as graphs are displayed inline).

 ## 3. Analysis Commentary